Safety is the number one priority in the Peoria Unified School District.

 Parents will also receive a phone, email and/or text message with details about the event.
 It is important to keep your contact information updated at your child’s school site.
 You can always check social media but remember that official district communication will always be shared directly on our website.

 Please note that during a school crisis, the school may not answer the phone.
 The staff’s number one priority is to ensure everyone’s safety on campus.
 The district’s Communications and Public Relations Department will share information with families once it has been verified.

 Depending on the type of crisis situation, students may be asked to text their parents and let them know that they are safe.
 In some crisis situations, students will not be allowed to use their phones.

 We know you have questions.
 Information will be shared as it becomes available to us as quickly as possible.

 If you are experiencing a life-threatening emergency, please call 9-1-1.

 Safe School Line 623-486-6199

-In order to maintain the safest learning environment, Peoria Unified School District offers a 24-hour Safe School Line for students, parents and community members to anonymously report threats or suspicious activity.
+In order to maintain the safest learning environment, Peoria Unified School District offers a Safe School Line for students, parents and community members to anonymously report threats or suspicious activity.
 Any messages will be retrieved during the district's regular business hours and reported to the appropriate school principal.

 The Peoria Unified School District has a zero-tolerance policy on bullying.
 Resources are available for parents and students if you suspect someone has been bullied.
 To view the Parents Guide to Bullying, or the Bullying Prevention Brochure, see the links on the right.